Lightprotocol/solana-zero-hackathon/ideas.md

 -   Fraud proofs SDK: a toolkit for implementing fraud proofs on top of ZK Compression.

+-   zk-Oracles: an oracle that proves TLS signatures inside a SNARK and uses compressed PDAs to store data.

 ## DeFi

+-   Compressed Token Swap: A tool to easily trade compressed tokens, e.g., by decompressing, swapping, and compressing atomically.

 -   Build-your-own Liquidity Mining platform using compressed tokens or compressed PDAs.

 -   Payments: A payments application for compressed token transfers on Solana.

--   Compressed Token Swap: A tool to easily trade compressed tokens, e.g., by decompressing, swapping, and compressing atomically.

 -   Trust-minimized cross-chain token bridge or swap using compression to sync Merkle roots.

--   zk-Oracles: an oracle that proves TLS signatures inside a zkSNARK.

--   Off-chain matching engine for trades that settle verifiably on-chain, using compression for state merklelization.
+-   Off-chain matching engine for trades that settle verifiably on-chain, using ZK Compression for state merklelization.

 ## Gaming/Social